python/cpython/Doc/library/shlex.rst

    messages in the standard, parseable format understood by Emacs and other Unix tools.

-Instances of :class:`shlex` subclasses have some public instance variables which either control lexical analysis or can be used for debugging:
+Instances of :class:`~shlex.shlex` subclasses have some public instance variables which either control lexical analysis or can be used for debugging:

 .. attribute:: shlex.commenters